royaltm/node-ip2location/README.md

 #Node.js addon module for IP2Location

-Based on the IP2Location C library from official site
+There is no official binary database documentation so this code is based on the IP2Location C library from official site:

 http://www.ip2location.com/developers/c

+It's also inspired by [this](https://github.com/bolgovr/node-ip2location) library binding.

+However this implementation does not need any external library.

 ## Installation